 - Fat gain associated with a lower metabolism.

 An ideal supplement regimen will target these factors, helping to boost testosterone, speed up metabolism, and improve anabolic resistance for safe, effective muscle gain.
-Accordingly, men over 40 are encouraged to take supplements like creatine, protein, nitric oxide, and a testosterone supplement ( see my Best Testosterone Booster list).
+Accordingly, men over 40 are encouraged to take supplements like creatine, protein, nitric oxide, and a testosterone supplement.

 A nitrogenous organic acid that occurs naturally within the body, creatine is popular among professional athletes for its ability to promote muscle growth and increase strength.
 When consumed, creatine supplements transform into creatine phosphate in the body.